salehjg/salehjg.github.io/_posts/2023-06-04-doxygen-and-githubpages.md

 10. On your local machine, commit the changes and push it to Github.
 11. Wait for the Action to finish.
 12. Make sure there are no errors.
-13. Go to your Github repository, click on the `Settings` menu, click on `Pages` from the left menu bar, select `Deploy from a branch` for `Sources`.
-Finally, select `gh-pages` and `Root /` for the branch combo-boxes.
+13. Go to your Github repository, click on the `Settings` menu, click on `Pages` from the left menu bar and select `Deploy from a branch` for `Sources`.
+Finally, select `gh-pages` and `Root /` for the branch combo boxes.
 14. You might need to allow Actions to write into your repository.
 Github Repo -> Settings -> Actions -> General: Select `Read and Write Permissions` radio-button and check the `Allow Github Actions to create and approve pull requests` checkbox.

 ## Have a cup of coffee and enjoy the results